VEckardt/IntegrityTestSession/README.md

 - Java 1.8

 ## Known Limitations
-- This local application does not support images to display.
+- This application does not support Test Case images to display.
 The Test Case text downloaded is always plain text only.

 ## Some Screenshots